 Just after his SSJ3 fight against Majin Buu, Goku gives this parting line to Babidi:

-Oh, and Babidi?
-When you get to Hell - and you will sooner or later - King Yemma will make you suffer."
+Oh, and by the way, Babidi?
+When you get to Hell - which believe me is gonna be sooner than you think - King Yemma will make you suffer."

 The original Dragon Ball Z was a well-loved icon on Cartoon Network's Toonami block, with the Ocean dub managing to find its ground on the block after a failed syndication run, bringing in some of the highest ratings the network has ever seen, and convincing Funimation to continue the english dub in-house.
 Fast forward to 2014, a couple years after Toonami was officially revived as a Saturday night block on [adult swim], and the production crew has confirmed that, following in the footsteps of the original, Dragon Ball Z Kai would officially be airing in Fall.